 Common Foreign and Security Policy, CFSP

-The Lisbon Treaty strengthens the common foreign policy by establishing a joint foreign and defence office in the Charlemagne building in Brussels.
-In 2009 they started to recruit 7000 diplomats to the common service.
+The Lisbon Treaty strengthened the common foreign policy by establishing a joint foreign and defence office in Brussels.
+In 2009, they started to recruit 7000 diplomats to the common diplomatic service.
+In 2013 there were 3374 employed in the EEAS headquarter and delegations, see EEAS – Annual report 2013

-Within the CFSP the most important decisions were previously decided by unanimity voting.
-The Lisbon Treaty provides for qualified majority vote when the proposals are put forward by the "foreign minister".
+Within the CFSP, the most important decisions were previously decided by unanimity voting.
+The Lisbon Treaty provides for qualified majority vote when the proposals are put forward by the EU "foreign minister".

-- First, the European Council - the prime ministers - decide the strategic guidelines and the objectives for a common policy, with unanimity according to Art.
-22.1 TEU.
+- First, the European Council - the prime ministers and presidents - decide the strategic guidelines and the objectives for a common policy, with unanimity according to Article 22.1 TEU.

-- Then, the Foreign Minister - the High Representative - put forward a proposal, eventually together with the Commission, Art.
-22.2 TEU.
+- Then, the Foreign Minister - the High Representative - puts forward a proposal, eventually together with the Commission, Article 22.2 TEU.

-- Finally, the Council of Ministers decides the concrete decisions and elections of "special representatives" with quailified majority - Art.
-25.c TEU.
+- Finally, the Council of Ministers decides the concrete decisions and the election of "special representatives" by qualified majority – Article 33 TEU.

-- When military involvement is involved the decisions must always be taken by unanimity - Art.
-42.4 TEU.
+- When a military involvement is involved the decisions must always be taken by unanimity - Article 42.4 TEU.

-- This system of decision making does also cover the representation in the UN, see where the Lisbon Treaty mentions the UN under United Nations.
+- This system of decision-making also covers the representation of the EU in the UN.
+See where the Lisbon Treaty mentions the UN under United Nations.

 Notes